platform-experience/serviceportal-widget-library/pe-root-cause/README.md

 ![](../images/pe-root-cause-2a.png "resolved")

-This widget displays information related an identified root cause of an incident.
+This widget displays information related an identified root cause of an anomaly alert's related incident.

 ## Installation